Calpine

 Large energy company in the U.S.

-Calpine is a Fortune 500 company based in Houston, Texas.
-It is the largest generator of electricity from natural gas and geothermal energy in the United States, with operations in competitive power markets.
+Calpine Corporation was a Fortune 500 company based in Houston, Texas.
+It was the largest generator of electricity from natural gas and geothermal energy in the United States, with operations in competitive power markets.

+In January 2026, Constellation Energy announced it had completed its acquisition of Calpine for $16.4 billion and that Calpine would become a business unit of Constellation.

 Operations

 Through wholesale power operations and its retail businesses, Calpine serves customers in 24 states, Canada, and Mexico.
 Its fleet of 80 power plants in operation or under construction has nearly 26,035 megawatts of generation capacity.

-In 2019, it reported generating 100.8 million megawatt hours of electricity.

-Calpine is the largest generator of electricity from natural gas and geothermal resources in the United States.

-In addition to its retail business, Calpine is a merchant power plant operator that sells power to utilities at market rates.
+Having reported generating 100.8 million megawatt hours of electricity in 2019, the firm is the largest generator of electricity from natural gas and geothermal resources in the United States.
+In addition to its retail business, it is a merchant power plant operator that sells power to utilities at market rates.

 Subsidiaries

 Champion Energy

-Champion Energy is a subsidiary of Calpine.
-It is a retail electricity provider based in Houston, Texas.
-Champion Energy currently serves residential, governmental, commercial and industrial customers in deregulated electric energy markets in Texas, Illinois, Ohio, Pennsylvania, New Jersey and New York; governmental, commercial and industrial customers in Delaware, Maryland and Washington, D.C.; and natural gas customers in Illinois.
+Champion Energy, a subsidiary of Calpine based in Houston, Texas, is a retail electricity provider that currently serves residential, governmental, commercial and industrial customers in deregulated electric energy markets in Texas, Illinois, Ohio, Pennsylvania, New Jersey and New York.

+In addition, it also serves governmental, commercial and industrial customers in Delaware, Maryland and Washington, D.C.; and natural gas customers in Illinois.